shmizhang/GRCF/README.md

 ## Running the code:

-*  to train the grmncf model on the TextCaps training set:
+*  to train the grmncf model on the TextCaps training set to get `best.model`:

 ```bash
 CUDA_VISIBLE_DEVICES=0,1 mmf_run datasets=cnmtdata \